-Net OPEB Liability
+Net OPEB Asset

-The net OPEB liability for June 30, 2022, was measured as of June 30, 2021.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation dated June 30, 2021 to determine the June 30, 2022 total OPEB liability, based on the following actuarial methods and assumptions:
+The net OPEB asset for June 30, 2023 and 2022, was measured as of June 30, 2022 and 2021, respectively.
+The total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation dated June 30, 2021 to determine the June 30, 2023 and 2022 total OPEB liability, based on the following actuarial methods and assumptions:

-Valuation Date June 30, 2021

-Funding Method Entry Age Normal, Level Percent of Pay

-Asset Valuation Method Market Value of Assets

-Discount Rate 6.50%

-Long-term Return on Assets (net of plan

-investment expenses and inflation) 6.50%

-Salary Increase 3.00%

-Inflation Rate 2.50%

-Mortality Rate MacLeod Watts Scale 2022

-applied generationally (1)

-Pre-Retirement Turnover CalPERS 1997-2015 Experience Study (2)

-Healthcare Trend 5.60% decreasing to 3.90% (3)
+2023 2022 Valuation Date June 30, 2021 June 30, 2021 Funding Method Entry Age Normal, Level Percent of Pay Entry Age Normal, Level Percent of Pay Asset Valuation Method Market Value of Assets Market Value of Assets Discount Rate 6.00% 6.50% Long-term Return on Assets (net of plan 1 investment expenses and inflation) 6.00% 6.50% Salary Increase 3.00% 3.00% Inflation Rate 2.50% 2.50% Mortality Improvement MacLeod Watts Scale 2022 MacLeod Watts Scale 2022 · - applied generationally(1) applied generationally(1) Mortality CalPERS 2017 Experience Study (2) CalPERS 2017 Experience Study (2) Healthcare Trend 5.60% decreasing to 3.90% (3) 5.60% decreasing to $3.90%$ (3)

-(1) The MacLeod Watts Scale 2022 was developed from a blending of data and methodologies found in two published sources: (1) the Society of Actuaries Mortality Improvement Scale MP-2021 Report, published in October 2021 and (2) the demographic assumptions used in the 2021 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance and Federal Disability Insurance Trust Funds, published August 2021.

-- (2) Demographic actuarial assumptions used in this valuation are based on the 2017 experience study of CalPERS using data from 1997 to 2015, except for a different basis used to project future mortality improvements. - (3) The healthcare trend ranges from increases of 5.60% in 2023 to 3.90% in 2075 and beyond.
+- (1) The MacLeod Watts Scale 2022 was developed from a blending of data and methodologies found in two published sources: (1) the Society of Actuaries Mortality Improvement Scale MP-2021 Report, published in October 2021 and (2) the demographic assumptions used in the 2021 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance and Federal Disability Insurance Trust Funds, published August 2021. - (2) Demographic actuarial assumptions used in this valuation are based on the 2017 experience study of CalPERS using data from 1997 to 2015, except for a different basis used to project future mortality improvements. - (3) The healthcare trend ranges from increases of 5.60% in 2023 to 3.90% in 2075 and beyond.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-To achieve the goal set by the investment policy, plan assets will be managed to earn, on a long-term basis, a rate of return equal to or more than the target rate of return of 6.50%, for measurement period ended June 30, 2021.
+To achieve the goal set by the investment policy, plan assets will be managed to earn, on a long-term basis, a rate of return equal to or more than the target rate of return of 6.00% and 6.50%, for measurement periods ended June 30, 2022 and 2021, respectively.